“Father’s going to work in his office today, okay, Precious?”

 “No, no, everybody’s king.”

-Henry nodded, “that’s right.
-That photo was taken at the palace, while Father was working.”
+Henry nodded.
+“That’s right.
+That photo was taken at the palace, where I was working before you came along.”

-Itazu nodded, “and why do you have so many photos?
+Itazu nodded.
+“Why do you have so many photos?
 What are they for?”

 She was watching the photographs with interest.